-Our drug candidates, RPT193 and FLX475, are in clinical development, and their risk of failure is high.
+Our drug candidates, zelnecirnon and tivumecirnon, are in clinical development, and their risk of failure is high.
 It is impossible to predict when or if our candidates or any potential future drug candidates will prove effective in humans or will receive regulatory approval.
 Before obtaining marketing approval from regulatory authorities for the sale of any drug candidate, we must complete preclinical studies and then conduct extensive clinical trials to demonstrate the safety and efficacy of a drug candidate in humans.
 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the development process.
 The results of preclinical studies and clinical trials of any of our current or potential future drug candidates may not be predictive of the results of later-stage clinical trials.
 Drug candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical studies and initial clinical trials.
 A number of companies in the pharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or safety profiles, notwithstanding promising results in earlier trials.

-We are conducting a Phase 1/2 clinical trial investigating FLX475 as a single agent and in combination with pembrolizumab in a broad range of tumors.
+We are conducting a Phase 1/2 clinical trial investigating tivumecirnon as a single agent and in combination with pembrolizumab in a range of tumors, a Phase 2b clinical trial of zelnecirnon in patients with AD and a Phase 2a trial of zelnecirnon in patients with asthma.
 We may experience delays in initiating or completing our clinical trials.
-For example, in March 2020 we paused enrollment for a few months in the Phase 1b portion of our Phase 1a/1b trial to evaluate RPT193 in patients with atopic dermatitis due to circumstances and uncertainties created by the COVID-19 pandemic.
+For example, in March 2020, we temporarily paused enrollment for a few months in the Phase 1b portion of our Phase 1a/1b trial to evaluate zelnecirnon in patients with AD due to circumstances and uncertainties created by the COVID-19 pandemic.
+Additionally, we have experienced, and may continue to experience, enrollment volumes that were lower than we had projected in our Phase 2b trial of zelnecirnon in AD, which has delayed and may further delay the expected timing of topline results from such trial.
+For example, as a result of the clinical hold that the FDA placed on our Phase 2b trial of zelnecirnon in AD and our Phase 2a trial in asthma, we have stopped dosing zelnecirnon in both trials and halted enrollment of new trial participants.
 We do not know whether planned clinical trials will be completed on schedule or at all, or whether planned clinical trials will begin on time, need to be redesigned, enroll patients on time or be completed on schedule, if at all.
 Our development programs may be delayed for a variety of reasons, including delays related to:

-- the FDA or other regulatory authorities requiring us to submit additional data or imposing other requirements before permitting us to initiate a clinical trial; - obtaining regulatory approval to commence a clinical trial; - reaching agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and clinical trial sites;

-- obtaining institutional review board ("IRB") approval at each clinical trial site; - recruiting suitable patients to participate in a clinical trial; - having patients complete a clinical trial or return for post-treatment follow-up; - clinical trial sites deviating from trial protocol or dropping out of a trial; - adding new clinical trial sites; or - manufacturing sufficient quantities of our drug candidates for use in clinical trials.
+- the FDA or other regulatory authorities requiring us to submit additional data or imposing other requirements before permitting us to initiate or continue a clinical trial; - obtaining regulatory approval to commence a clinical trial; - reaching agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and clinical trial sites; - obtaining institutional review board ("IRB") approval at each clinical trial site; - recruiting suitable patients to participate in a clinical trial; - having patients complete a clinical trial or return for post-treatment follow-up; - clinical trial sites deviating from trial protocol or dropping out of a trial; - adding new clinical trial sites; or - manufacturing sufficient quantities of our drug candidates for use in clinical trials.